-- On your device, go to Settings > General, then tap About.
+Step 1: On your device, go to Settings > General, then tap About.

-- Tap the first line, which shows the name of your device.
+Step 2: Tap the first line, which shows the name of your device.

-- Rename your device, and tap Done.
+Step 3: Rename your device, and tap Done.

-Changing your Android phone’s name may be a bit more ambiguous, depending on your phone model and the Android OS it uses.
+Changing your Android phone’s name may be a bit more ambiguous, depending on your phone model and the Android operating system it uses.
 It’s safe to say that the vast majority of phone name changes start with Settings.
-The following sequence uses an LG V40 ThinQ running Android 9.
-But most other Android smartphones should be similar.
+The following sequence uses a Samsung Galaxy S20 Plus running Android 10, but most other Android smartphones should be similar.

 Step 1: Open Settings.